 Sabrina Pendergrass is Assistant Professor of Sociology with a joint appointment in the Carter G. Woodson Institute.
 She earned her Ph.D. in Sociology from Harvard University, and she obtained her A.B. in Sociology with a Certificate in African American Studies from Princeton University.
 Sabrina's research interests include race, inequality, internal migration, cultural sociology, and regionalism.
-She has current or forthcoming publications in Poetics and the Journal of Ethnic and Migration Studies on racial boundaries and black migration.
+She has published in Poetics, the Du Bois Review, and the Journal of Ethnic and Migration Studies on these topics.

-Sabrina is working on a book manuscript, Making Moves: Race, Class, and the Black Reverse Migration.
-The book will present the first in-depth analysis of non-southern-born black migrants to the urban South.
-It also examines the comparative experiences of black reverse migration, especially between middle- and working-class blacks.
+Sabrina is working on a book manuscript about the African American reverse migration to the South.
+It will focus on Northern- and Western-born black migrants to the urban South, and it will examine the comparative experiences of black reverse migration, especially between middle- and working-class blacks.
 Work from this project has received awards from the Association of Black Sociologists and the Society for the Study of Social Problems.

 Pendergrass, Sabrina.
 Forthcoming.
 “Routing Black Migration to the Urban US South: Social Class and Sources